 The value of the OBSS_PDlevel is applicable to the start of a 20 MHz PPDU received on the primary 20 MHz channel.
-If the bandwidth of the received PPDU differs from 20 MHz, then the value of the OBSS_PDlevel is increased by 10 log (bandwidth/20 MHz).(#5490, #5491)
+If the bandwidth of the received PPDU differs from 20 MHz, then the value of the OBSS_PDlevel is increased by 10 log (CH_BANDWIDTH+1) or 10 log (CH_BANDWIDTH_IN_NON_HT+1) when present. (#13932)

+(#5490, #5491)

-TXPWRref = 21 dBm for non-AP STAs.
+TX_PWRref = 21 dBm for non-AP STAs.

-TXPWRref = 21 dBm for an AP with the Highest NSS Supported M1 subfield in the Supported HE-MCS and NSS Set field(#5518) of its HE Capabilities element field equal to or less than 1.
+TX_PWRref = 21 dBm for an AP with the Highest NSS Supported M1 subfield in the Supported HE-MCS and NSS Set field(#5518) of its HE Capabilities element field equal to or less than 1.

-TXPWRref = 25 dBm for an AP with the Highest NSS Supported M1 subfield in the Supported HE-MCS and NSS Set field(#5518) of its HE Capabilities element field equal to or greater than 2.
+TX_PWRref = 25 dBm for an AP with the Highest NSS Supported M1 subfield in the Supported HE-MCS and NSS Set field(#5518) of its HE Capabilities element field equal to or greater than 2.

-(#5494)TXPWR is the STA transmission power in dBm at the output of the antenna connector(#10285).
+(#5494)TX_PWR is the STA transmission power in dBm at the output of the antenna connector(#10285).

 (#5494)(#8111)An AP may define SRG OBSS PD Min Offset and SRG OBSS PD Max Offset values that are used by its associated STAs and by the AP to derive an SRG OBSS_PD level for determining reception behavior for inter-BSS PPDUs that are determined to be SRG PPDUs.
 An AP may define a Non-SRG OBSS PD Max Offset value that is used by its associated STAs and by the AP to derive a Non-SRG OBSS_PD level for determining reception behavior for inter-BSS PPDUs that are not determined to be SRG PPDUs.
 The values of SRG OBSS PD Min Offset, SRG OBSS PD Max Offset and Non-SRG OBSS PD Max Offset are transmitted to associated STAs within the Spatial Reuse Parameter Set element.

 An AP transmitting a Spatial Reuse Parameter Set element shall respect the following constraints: